 The storage capacity usually ranges from 650 to 750MB.
-Compact disks are of following types:
+Compact disks are of the following types:

 CD-ROM Stands for “Compact Disc Read-Only Memory“.
 A CD-ROM is a CD that can be read by a computer with an optical drive.

 Here the data on the disc is “read-only“.
-Which means, the data burned/stored on a CD cannot be changed.
+This means the data burned/stored on a CD cannot be changed.

 CD-RW stands for (Compact Disc-Re-Writable) is similar to CD-ROM except that you can erase the previous content and write on it multiple times.

 CD-RWs, as opposed to CDs, it is available for specialized readers that have sensitive laser optics.